Ante Milicic

-Ante Milicic (/ˈænteɪ ˈmɪlətʃɪtʃ/ AN-tay-_-MIL-ə-chitch; Ante Miličić [ǎːnte mîlitʃitɕ]; (born 4 April 1974) is an Australian soccer manager and former professional player.
+Ante Milicic (/ˈænteɪ ˈmɪlətʃɪtʃ/ AN-tay-_-MIL-ə-chitch; Ante Miličić [ǎːnte mîlitʃitɕ]; (born 4 April 1974) is an Australian soccer manager and former professional player who currently is the head coach of the China women's national football team.

 Personal life

 The son of Croatian immigrants, Milicic grew up in Strathfield, a suburb in the Inner West of Sydney.
 Milicic was largely brought up by his father after his mother died when he was 17.
 At 16, he was selected to train at the Australian Institute of Sport.

 Club career

 He played for a variety of sides in two stints in the National Soccer League.
 The first stint was played almost entirely for Sydney United, for whom he played as a junior, and which culminated in playing in their runner-up 1996/97 side.
 After that season he moved to NAC Breda in the Netherlands, and after 2 seasons there went to Croatia's NK Rijeka, where he was the club's top scorer in 2000/01 with 10 goals.
 On his return to the NSL in season 2001/02, he rejoined Sydney United for a brief stay, before moving to city rival Sydney Olympic during the same season.
 He would spend the rest of the season and the next playing there, including scoring the only goal of the 2001/02 Grand Final against Perth Glory.
 In the final he was awarded the Joe Marston Medal, delivering Sydney Olympic their second NSL title, as well as playing in the runner up side the following season against Perth Glory.

 In the last season of the NSL in 2003–04 season, he moved to Parramatta Power, where he would again experience Grand Final defeat against the Perth Glory.
 After the NSL was disbanded, Milicic played in the Malaysia Super League for Pahang.
 He score a brace for Pahang in his debut against Perlis.
-He scored 9 goals for Pahang as their were crowned as the league champions in 2004 season.
+He scored 9 goals for Pahang as they were crowned as the league champions of the 2004 season.
 It was widely felt that with the $1.5 million salary caps imposed on all A-League clubs, Milicic would not be able to be brought back to Australia.
 However, he joined the Newcastle United Jets, who finished 4th on the A-League ladder in 2005/2006, also joining close friends Labinot Haliti, Ned Zelic.

 Ante Milicic was the first player in the A-League to score a Hat-Trick in the game Newcastle Jets v New Zealand Knights on 4 November 2005 in round 11.
 In May 2006 Ante signed to transfer to rival A-League team Queensland Roar, where he played in 44 matches scoring 11 goals.
 On 8 December 2007, Milicic had his contract terminated by mutual consent and joining Malaysian Premier League Shahzan Muda FC, citing that "It wasn't quite happening for me at Queensland Roar."